genesiscommunitysuccess/custom-elements-lsp/packages/core/custom-elements-lsp/README.md

 You can see an example of this in this repository - `./example/.vscode/settings.json`.
 > If you already have that file and directory because you've created your own project config, then you can simply add the key/value pair from the json block into your existing config.

-> Advanced: If npm has hoisted your typescript install, ensure the path you configure accounts for that.
+> Advanced: If npm has hoisted your typescript install, ensure the path you configure accounts for that (ensure `typescript.tdsk` points to the `lib` directory of the project typescript install).

 2. Launch VSCode on the root directory of the monorepo (so in the folder structure you'll have `.vscode` directory from step 1 at the root).
 You can do this via the GUI or if you've installed VSCode on your path you can navigate to the root and run `code .`.